5 min read

 • Contemplatio (Contemplate): Sit in silence, open to receive God's presence and grace.

-Lectio Divina fosters a contemplative and intimate experience with the Word, enhancing understanding and spiritual growth.
+Lectio Divina creates a contemplative and intimate experience with the Word, deepening understanding and spiritual growth.

-Study Context and Original Languages: Utilizing Bible commentaries can significantly enhance your comprehension by providing historical and cultural context.
-Additionally, exploring the original languages of the Bible (Greek or Hebrew) can uncover more nuanced meanings, especially with words that have multiple interpretations in their original form, such as "love" in Greek.
+Study Context and Original Languages: Bible commentaries can add a lot to your reading by providing historical and cultural context.
+Exploring the original languages of the Bible (Greek or Hebrew) can also uncover more nuanced meanings, especially with words that have multiple interpretations in their original form, such as "love" in Greek.

-Memorise Scripture: Memorization allows for deep and repeated engagement with specific scriptures, enhancing retention and understanding.
-This practice strengthens your spiritual foundation and benefits cognitive functions, such as neuroplasticity and creativity.
+Memorize Scripture: Memorization allows for deep and repeated engagement with specific scriptures, building retention and understanding.
+This practice strengthens your spiritual foundation and benefits cognitive functions like neuroplasticity and creativity.

 Be Patient

-A crucial reminder: If you occasionally miss a Bible reading, fall short of your goals, or struggle to grasp specific passages, don't be overly critical of yourself.
-Understand that engaging with the Bible isn't merely a task or an item on your To-Do list—it's a joyful privilege and a lifelong journey with Jesus.
-Embrace this process with grace and patience, knowing that each step, whether forward or backward, is part of your spiritual growth and relationship with God.
+A crucial reminder: If you occasionally miss a Bible reading, fall short of your goals, or struggle to grasp certain passages, don't be too hard on yourself.
+Engaging with the Bible isn't just a task or an item on your to-do list.
+It's a joyful privilege and a lifelong walk with Jesus.
+Give yourself grace and patience, knowing that each step, whether forward or backward, is part of your spiritual growth and relationship with God.